Taenia spp.

 Overview of Life Cycle

-Taenia spp. are cyclophyllidean cestodes with indirect life cycles that require specific intermediate hosts.
-Dogs and cats infected with adult cyclophyllidean tapeworms shed egg-laden proglottids in their feces.
+- Taenia spp. are cyclophyllidean cestodes with indirect life cycles that require specific intermediate hosts.
+Dogs infected with adult cyclophyllidean tapeworms shed egg-laden proglottids in their feces.
 When the appropriate vertebrate intermediate host consumes the eggs, larval cysts develop.
-Dogs and cats are infected when they ingest these larval cysts while preying on or scavenging infected vertebrates.
+Dogs are infected when they ingest these larval cysts while preying on or scavenging infected vertebrates.

 Stages